MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

   6. `is_alive`: No Parameters
   7. `fight`: Parameters: opponent: Hero Class

-* Ability Class
-  1. `__init__`: Parameters: name: String, max_damage: Integer
-  2. `attack`: No Parameters

 # Every Hero Needs an Ability

+Instead of tackling our `Hero` class first, lets start with the classes our `Hero` class will need to use.

 Our hero will need an ability to be able to save the world.
-Lets start by creating the `Ability` class that our hero can use.
+Lets start by creating a class named `Ability` that our hero can use.

 Let's give our `Ability` class two simple methods, `__init__`, and `attack`.